syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 <tr>
 <td>
 OnDemandDataSourceLoad</td><td>
-tde event is triggered when it moves to tde next page or when tde page changes </td><td>
+the event is triggered when it moves to the next page or when the page changes </td><td>
 PagedRowsMaximumRows</td><td>
 GridDataOnDemandPageLoadingEventArgs</td><td>
 NA </td></tr>